 How Do Drugs And Alcohol Affect Decision Making?

 People often blame their actions on being drunk or high, and it’s become so commonplace that there are phrases like “hold my beer” before attempting a risky or ill-advised stunt.
-Many people know that drugs and alcohol can affect decision-making, and today, the professionals at Live Free SSL are breaking down exactly how they do so.
+Many people, not only young adults, know that drugs and alcoholic drinks can affect decision-making, causing impulse control once level of alcohol has gone so far.
+Today, the professionals at Live Free SSL are breaking down exactly how they do so and what are the alcohol effects/alcohol impacts on one’s physical and mental health if they will end up with alcohol misuse/alcohol addiction.

 How Does Alcohol Affect Behavior?

-If you’re concerned about your drinking, you aren’t alone.
-The National Institute on Alcohol Abuse and Alcoholism (NIAAA) reports that over half of all American adults were current drinkers of alcohol at the time of the 2015 national survey.
+If you’re concerned about your drinking, especially if you’re into heavy drinking or up to binge drinking, you aren’t alone.
+The National Institute on Alcohol Abuse and Alcoholism (NIAAA) reports that over half of all American adults were current drinkers of alcoholic beverages at the time of the 2015 national survey.

-Alcohol, although it’s a depressant, can often start making people more inhibited.
+Alcohol consumption, although it’s a depressant, can often start making people more inhibited.
 It increases the levels of dopamine in the brain, which is the “happy hormone,” or the one responsible for sending pleasure signals.
 This gives the “buzz” that many drinkers seek.
-Alcohol also raises levels of GABA, which is a chemical that sends out relaxation messages from the brain.
+Drinking alcohol also raises levels of GABA, which is a chemical that sends out relaxation messages from the brain.
 It aids in lowering anxiety and stress and can cause your body temperature to drop and your heart rate and blood pressure to come down.

 Finally, alcohol inhibits the activity of your prefrontal cortex, which is the part of the brain that helps you think rationally and is involved in your decision-making abilities.
 This is the part of the brain responsible for thinking clearly and rationally, and it’s the part that controls your ability to make good decisions.
-When you drink, the alcohol in your bloodstream disrupts your ability to choose responsibly, and you’ll act without thinking about the consequences of your actions.
+When you drink, the alcohol in your bloodstream disrupts your ability to choose responsibly, and you’ll act without thinking about the consequences of your actions, especially if you drink too much in a short-term or time that may cause you alcohol poisoning, which is a serious matter as it may sometimes deadly.

 How Do Opioids Affect the Brain?

 Opioids are primarily used as painkillers, but excessive use of these substances can have a significant effect on your behavior and decision-making.
 Chronic opiate abuse turns the brain into a chemically imbalanced environment.
-Opiates act on (and damage) the part of the brain that’s known as the “reward system” part.
+Opiates act on and might lead to brain damage particularly part of the brain that is known as the “reward system” part.
 That is, the changes in the brain from opiates end up removing the natural reward center function of the brain, such as completing tasks, achieving goals, and even personal hygiene, and makes the pursuit of and use of the drug as the ultimate, and sometimes only, reward.

 How Do Ampehtimines Affect the Brain?